Murmur/ScopedEntityManager/README.md

 Configuration
 -------------
-Insert http request listener to enable automanaged entity manager lifetime.
+Insert http request listener in WEB-INF/web.xml to enable automanaged entity manager lifetime.
 First PersistenceUnit name is read from persistence.xml at webapp start, all instances closed at webapp stop, thread-level instances closed at http request.